epotex/CCSSXML2CSV/README.md

 CCSSXML2CSV
 ===========

-Convert XML files from online source to csv
+Convert CCSS XML files from "http://www.corestandards.org/" to a csv